laashub/kudo/keps/0022-diagnostics-bundle.md

 ### bundle.resources

 An individual bundle resource is represented as an element in the list inside of the `diagnostics.bundle.resources` key.
-Resources ALWAYS have the following keys:
+Resources have the following REQUIRED keys:

-- **description**: The human-readable name of the file.
 - **name**: The machine-readable name of the file.
 This is used for both references (if needed in the future) and filenames.
 Extension is OPTIONAL, but may be useful for inferring MIME types.
 - **kind**: The kind of bundle item.
 - **spec**: The attributes of a particular kind.
 This is different for every kind.

+and an OPTIONAL key
+- **description**: The human-readable name of the file.

 Also, specs may include a `selector` that conforms to Kubernetes [selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) and allows to select a set of resources.
 The individual filters defined in this key are `AND`-ed to form the resulting filter.
-The key has at least one of the following sub-keys:
+The key has AT LEAST ONE of the following sub-keys:

 - **matchLabels**: key-value pairs of labels that should be defined on a resource to be processed.
 - **matchExpressions**: set-based requirements (if supported by the resource)